Sustainable Food Policy

 In doing so, the RCA will :

-• Ensure all takeaway coffee is served in compostable containers/lids from July 2024
+- Ensure all takeaway coffee is served in recyclable containers/lids from July 2024

-• Offer Discounts to consumers using their own reusable cups from July 2024
+- Offer a loyalty scheme to consumers using their own reusable cups from July 2024

 The RCA is also committed to reducing food waste, working in conjunction with the London Higher Operations Network’s Circular Food Sprint, run in collaboration with the Ellen MacArthur Foundation and the Mayor of London’s Food Flagship Initiative, which aims to create a circular food economy for London HE campuses.

-As of the Autumn term 2021, the College’s waste contractor, Capital Waste, began sending food waste to an anaerobic digestion plant, and so now the peelings and parings from kitchen preparation and the leftovers from diners’ plates are converted into electricity for homes and bio-fertiliser for agriculture.
+As of the Autumn term 2021, the College’s waste contractor, Capital Waste, began sending food waste to an anaerobic digestion plant.
+Now, the peelings and parings from kitchen preparation and the leftovers from diners’ plates are converted into electricity for homes and bio-fertiliser for agriculture.

 The RCA’s current catering provider is BaxterStorey